MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/kms-create-host.md

 ## Manually create DNS records

 If your DNS service does not support dynamic update, the resource records must be manually created to publish the KMS host.
-Create DNS resource records for KMS manually with the information below (altering the default port number if you changed this in the KMS host configuration):
+Create DNS resource records for KMS manually with your DNS service using the information below (altering the default port number if you changed this in the KMS host configuration):

 | Property | Value |
 |--|--|